krsanjeev110/UDGAM/README.md

 ---

+---

+## 🎥 Promotional Video

+Get a sneak peek into Udgam 2025:

 <video controls width="100%">
   <source src="https://kapkap-common.stariidata.com/web_video/679020b641796521bLt4GZps42590.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+---
 ## 🚀 About the Project

 Udgam 2025 is an annual sports fest that brings together athletes and sports enthusiasts from across the region.
 The event features a wide variety of sports, engaging competitions, and a platform for participants to showcase their talents.